tytydraco/yessleep/out/The_Dentists_Smile.md

 Sandy smiled and we looked at each other for a long moment, then she quickly looked away and said, “Anyway,” and stood, “I better go to bed.”

 My heart sank.
 “Oh.
 Okay.
 Goodnight then.”
 I stood, not knowing how to react.
 Hug?
 Handshake?
 High-five?
 Looking back at it now, it was an invitation I was too dense to catch.
-Instead, I fervently waved like I were on the Titanic as it was leaving port, despite being within only arms reach of her.
+Instead, I fervently waved like I were on the Titanic as it left port, despite being within arms reach of her.
 An embarrassing display that I immediately regretted.

 Sandy disappeared into her tent, and with a sigh, I smothered the fire and called it a night.

-I awoke not long after to the sound of a tent unzipping and quickly sat up.
+I awoke not long after to the sound of a tent unzipping, and quickly sat up.
 “Sandy?”
 I whispered, hopefully.
-But, as my eyes adjusted, I realized it wasn’t my tent that had opened.
+But, as my eyes adjusted to the dark, I realized it wasn’t my tent that had been opened.
 I crawled over and unzipped mine and poked my head out, and could see that Sandy’s tent was open.
 Immediately, I was concerned and was about to call her name when I heard another zipper and turned in time to see Dean’s tent being sealed.

-I felt as if the breath were torn out of me.
-I slumped back into my tent.
+I felt the breath torn from me and slumped back into my tent.

 Dean and Sandy.
 Of course.
 How could I be so stupid?
 Every girl I knew back then wanted Dean.
 Why would Sandy be any different?